Easy recipes from around the World, including Great British classics, dinners and snacks

 Give it all a good stir to cover the gammon completely.

-The mixture looks a bit dry but all those lovely veggies and beans will make liquid as it can't escape when cooked in a slow cooker, so don't be tempted to add any more.
+The mixture might seem a little dry at first, but all those delicious veggies and beans will release their juices as they cook in the slow cooker, so there’s no need to add extra liquid.

-If once cooked it does need thickening, (mine did) I always use McDougalls Thickening Granules are a game-changer in the kitchen.
+If, once cooked, it needs thickening (mine did), I always use McDougalls Thickening Granules - they’re a game-changer in the kitchen.

-They can be found on Amazon, or in most good supermarkets.
-They are cheaper in Sainsbury's than over on Amazon - just saying!
+You can find them on Amazon or in most good supermarkets, but they’re much cheaper at Sainsbury’s or Tesco than on Amazon - just saying!

-One hour before the end of cooking, stir in the peppers put the lid back on and leave it to finish cooking.
-Or, if you're not going to be home, see note the recipe top tips above.
+One hour before the end of cooking, stir in the peppers, put the lid back on and leave it to finish cooking.
+Or, if you're not going to be home, see the recipe top tips above.

-Once cooked the gammon should easily be able to shred using two forks.
-Check and adjust the seasoning and serve.
+Once the gammon is cooked, it should easily shred with two forks.
+Taste, adjust the seasoning if needed, and serve.

 What to serve with campfire stew?